 - In the Configure tab, complete these fields:

-- Agent: click and select an agent.
+- Agent: Click and select an agent.
 Only agents using the Trigger via Zap trigger will appear on the list.

-- Agent Input Message: map fields with information that should be sent to the agent.
+- Agent Input Message: Map fields with information that should be sent to the agent.

-- (Optional) Pause Zap Run Until the Agent Replies?: select “Yes” to have the Zap wait for the agent's reply and “No” to let the Zap continue without the agent’s reply.
+- (Optional) Pause Zap Run Until the Agent Replies?: select “Yes” to have the Zap wait for the agent's reply and “No” to let the Zap steps continue without the agent’s reply.

-- (Optional) Agent Output Fields: enter a name and a description for the fields you want the agent to return.
+- (Optional) Agent Output Fields: Enter a name and a description for the fields you want the agent to return.
 You can then map these fields in subsequent Zap steps.

 - Click Continue.
 The Test tab will open.

-- Pause Zap Run Until the Agent Replies?: if you pick “Yes” in this field, the Zap will appear as “Waiting / delayed” until the agent finishes carrying out your instructions.
+- Pause Zap Run Until the Agent Replies?: If you pick “Yes” in this field, the Zap will appear as “Waiting / delayed” until the agent finishes carrying out your instructions.
 Once it finishes, the Zap will run any other action steps.

 -

-Agent Output Fields: you can add custom fields that your agent will create and make available in later steps of your Zap:
+Agent Output Fields: You can add custom fields that your agent will create and make available in later steps of your Zap:

 - Enter field names on the left (such as 'meeting_summary')